NikolaMandic/polen/README.md

 polen
 =====

-somebody took the name beescript alreday so polen :-D in progress
+somebody took the name beescript alreday so polen :-D
+in progress
+current status: NFA to DFA conversion almoust implemented